Regulation on Associate and Undergraduate Education and Examinations

 Course Exemptions

-(2) The scores of the students for the courses they have been exempted shall be included in their transcript of records in accordance with the grades defined in the Article 24 herein and shall be included in the CGPA.
-The period equal to the whole number which is calculated by dividing the sum of ECTS credits of the exempted courses by 30 which is the total ECTS credits for a semester will be counted towards the period of study.
+(2) The grades of exempted courses for students shall be documented in their transcript of records as per the grading system outlined in Article 24 herein and shall contribute to their CGPA.
+Moreover, the duration equivalent to the whole number obtained by dividing the total ECTS credits of exempted courses by 30, the standard total ECTS credits for a semester, shall count towards the student's period of study.

 Minor programs

 ARTICLE 11 – (1) Minor Program shall be offered to students who meet the requirements set out by the Senate.
 Minor degree programs shall not be treated as a separate undergraduate education.
 A Minor Program Certificate shall be granted to students who have completed minor programs.
+(1) Minor degree programs shall be available to students who fulfill the criteria established by the Senate.
+They shall not be considered standalone programs.
+Upon successful completion of a minor program, students shall be awarded a Minor Program Certificate.

 Double Major Degree Program